Kenya-Rae/Kenya-s-Portfolio/README.md

 - [.w3schools] (https://www.w3schools.com/css/css3_box-sizing.asp#:~:text=With%20the%20CSS%20box%2Dsizing,Hooray!) was used to get an understand of what the box-sizing property does.
 - [Kevin Powell] (https://www.youtube.com/watch?v=6Nv0weHy7t0) helped me find ways to tackle overflow of text.
 - [IoanZahria] (https://code-institute-room.slack.com/archives/CP07TN38Q/p1715337626643139?thread_ts=1715335321.886689&cid=CP07TN38Q).
 Helping me resolve the issue with my file sizes as this was causing a gitpush error.
+- [Bootstrapstudio](https://forum.bootstrapstudio.io/t/how-do-you-decrease-carousel-size/5109/2) A forum post that related to a similar issue I was having.
+A response from Saj pointed me in the right direction on how to override the carousel image size on desktop.
+- [Joshwcomeau](https://www.joshwcomeau.com/css/center-a-div/).
+Explained center a div using margin auto.
+This showed me a new property called margin-inline.